ae-platform / module-06 · governance layer · H3 · PI-7

 What's the actual carbon saving — is this meaningful or greenwashing?

 "18.4 kgCO₂eq per month sounds small.
 ClaraVis's installed MRI fleet consumes gigawatt-hours annually.
-Is a carbon-aware scheduler for ML training jobs a genuine sustainability initiative or a token gesture that looks good in a CSRD report?"
+Is a carbon-aware scheduler for ML training jobs a genuine sustainability initiative or a token gesture?"

 18.4 kgCO₂eq per month from GKE batch scheduling is a small number in absolute terms — it is the right number for this scope.
-GreenOps addresses Scope 2 emissions from ClaraVis's own GCP workloads across all domain suites, not the Scope 3 Category 11 emissions from 12,000 MRI units in customer facilities.
-The ClaraVis installed fleet is a genuinely large Scope 3 emissions source — that requires a product-level energy efficiency programme, not a cloud scheduling optimisation.
-GreenOps is correctly scoped: it addresses what it can address (GCP compute carbon platform-wide), produces auditable evidence (BigQuery per-job records), and contributes to the CSRD reporting obligation under EU taxonomy.
+GreenOps addresses Scope 2 emissions from ClaraVis's own GCP workloads across all process pillars, not the Scope 3 Category 11 emissions from 12,000 MRI units in customer facilities, which is a genuinely large source requiring a product-level energy efficiency programme, not a cloud scheduling optimisation.
+GreenOps is correctly scoped: it addresses what it can address, produces auditable evidence (BigQuery per-job records), and contributes to the CSRD reporting obligation under EU taxonomy.
 The value is not in the kilogram figure — it is in the auditability.
-A CSRD auditor can query ae_greenops.job_metrics and verify every savings claim to the job level.
-That is genuinely harder to produce than a top-down estimate, and it is a meaningful differentiator in ClaraVis's sustainability disclosure.
+A CSRD auditor can query ae_greenops.job_metrics and verify every savings claim to the job level, which is genuinely harder to produce than a top-down estimate.

-Evidence: BigQuery ae_greenops.job_metrics (per-job audit trail) · CSRD Scope 3 export format · ADR-GO01 (model freshness impact — 0.4% retraining interval increase)
+Evidence: BigQuery ae_greenops.job_metrics (per-job audit trail) · CSRD Scope 3 export format · ADR-GO01 (model freshness impact)

 CFO · S-03